 - Eye saline solution

 - Small flashlight with spare batteries

 - Tweezers and hemostat

-If your horse becomes injured and fractious, or simply won’t cooperate, administering DORMOSEDAN GEL, a mild sedative available with a prescription from your veterinarian, can help restore safety and prevent further injury.
+If your horse becomes injured and fractious, or simply won’t cooperate, administering Dormosedan Gel, a mild sedative available with a prescription from your veterinarian, can help restore calm and help prevent further injury.
 It’s an easy-to-use option for needle-shy horses and horse owners who are uncomfortable giving an injection.

 IMPORTANT SAFETY INFORMATION

 Do not use DORMOSEDAN GEL in horses with pre-existing atrioventricular (AV) or sinoatrial (SA) block, with severe coronary insufficiency, cerebrovascular disease, respiratory disease, or chronic renal failure.
 Do not use in anesthetized or sedated horses, or in conditions of shock, severe debilitation or stress due to extreme heat, cold, fatigue or high altitude.
 Do not use in horses intended for human consumption.
 Handle gel-dosing syringes with caution to avoid direct exposure to skin, eyes or mouth.
 See full Prescribing Information.